cristi-maldonado/cristi-maldonado.github.io/_posts/2023-01-06-few-shot-learning.md

 ![query]({{ '/assets/img/query_few_shot.PNG' | relative_url }})

-To summarize few-shot learning involves training a model on a small training set with a support set containing a limited number of examples for each class.
+To summarize Few-shot learning involves training a model on a small training set with a support set containing a limited number of examples for each class.
 The model's performance is then evaluated on a separate query set to test its ability to generalize to new, unseen instances.
 This paradigm is particularly useful in scenarios where obtaining a large amount of labeled data for training is challenging.

-In the next blog we will take a look at Siamese Networks to accomplish few-shot learning.
+In the next blog we will take a look at Siamese Networks to accomplish Few-shot learning.